README

 There are 2 projects to collect issues that describe bugs and incident on the platform depending on where the bug occurs.

-The contains the contents documentation on The Mobility Factory as a platform cooperative.
+The cooperative docs project arrow-up-rightcontains the contents documentation on The Mobility Factory as a platform cooperative.
 You can find here legal information, statutes, policies and the general service agreement.